CAN YOU PASS THE IRAN QUIZ?

 In 2012, Iran continued to rank in the “high human development category” of the Human Development Index.
 (Iran ranks better than Brazil and Turkey, two states often lauded by the mainstream media.) http://hdr.undp.org/en/statistics/

 -In 2012, Iran “has the twenty-fifth-largest economy in the world according to the CIA and the IMF.
 With a per capita income of roughly $11,000–comparable to that of Brazil, South Africa, and several former communist states in Central and Eastern Europe–its status as a middle-income developing country is well established.”
 To fulfill the revolution’s commitment to improve the social and economic conditions of the lower classes, Iran “has made large and sustained investments to extend modern infrastructure (roads, electricity, piped water, and…Internet) into rural and low-income urban areas…The result has been a sharp and well-documented reduction in poverty.
 Today the percentage of Iranians living in poverty–less than 2 percent by the World Bank’s $1.25-per-day standard–is lower than that in virtually any other large-population middle-income country (including Brazil, China, Egypt, India, Mexico, Pakistan, South Africa, Turkey, and Venezuela).”
-(Leverett 2013, 190-1.)
+(Leverett 2013, 190-1)

-10. True or False: Iran has formally consented to the Arab League’s 2002 peace initiative with Israel.
+12. True or False: Iran has formally consented to the Arab League’s 2002 peace initiative with Israel.

 -True.
 In March 2002, the Arab League summit in Beirut unanimously put forth a peace initiative that commits it not just to recognize Israel but also to establish normal relations once Israel implements the international consensus for a comprehensive peace—which includes Israel withdrawing from the occupied territories and a just settlement of the Palestinian refugee crisis.
-(This peace initiative has been subsequently reaffirmed including at the March 2009 Arab League summit at Doha.)
-All 57 members of the Organization of the Islamic Conference, including Iran, “adopted the Arab peace initiative to resolve the issue of Palestine and the Middle East…and decided to use all possible means in order to explain and clarify the full implications of this initiative and win international support for its implementation.”
+(This peace initiative has been subsequently reaffirmed including at the March 2009 Arab League summit at Doha.) “[A]ll 57 members of the Organization of the Islamic Conference, including Iran, ‘adopted the Arab peace initiative to resolve the issue of Palestine and the Middle East…and decided to use all possible means in order to explain and clarify the full implications of this initiative and win international support for its implementation.'”
 (Norman G. Finkelstein, This Time We Went Too Far: Truth and Consequences of the Gaza Invasion, OR Books, New York: 2010, 42.)

--According to Kinzer, Iranians had been complaining that the British-owned Anglo-Iranian Oil Company (AIOC) had not been sharing profits on Iranian petroleum with Iran fairly; and Iran’s parliament (Majles), Mossadegh introduced the nationalization act in 1951.
-In response, Britain and the U.S. organized a global boycott of Iran which sent the Iranian economy into a tailspin.
+-The US and Britain.
+Iranians were justifiably angry as the British-owned Anglo-Iranian Oil Company (AIOC) had not been sharing profits on Iranian petroleum with Iran fairly.
+When the AIOC rejected renegotiation with Iran’s parliament (Majles), Mossadegh introduced the nationalization act in 1951.
+In response, Britain and the US organized a global boycott of Iran which sent the Iranian economy into a tailspin.
 Later, the military coup was orchestrated that reinstalled the shah.
-(One irony is that Britain itself nationalized several industries in the 1940s and 1950s; for example, the coal-mining, railways, and iron and steel industries. http://www.historylearningsite.co.uk/labour_party_nationalisation.htm)
+(Stephen Kinzer, All The Shah’s Men: An American Coup and the Roots of Middle East Terror, John Wiley & Sons, Inc., New Jersey: 2008.
+Hereinafter, “Kinzer 2008.”)

--Madeleine Albright: U.S. Secretary of State, 1997 – 2001.
-(Kinzer, 212.)
+-Madeleine Albright: US Secretary of State, 1997 – 2001.
+(Kinzer 2008, 212)